 Doing Business in Barbados and the Eastern Caribbean

-Since the closure of the Foreign Commercial Service office in fall of 2007, the Political/Economics section of the embassy manages the commercial outreach portfolio for the Mission.
-That office works closely with the Foreign Commercial Service Office in Santo Domingo and the Foreign Agricultural Trade office in Miami as well as with the Commercial and Business Affairs Office in the Economic, Energy and Business Affairs Bureau in Washington on joint trade promotion activities.
+Since the closure of the Foreign Commercial Service office in fall of 2007, the Political/Economic section of the embassy manages the commercial outreach portfolio for the Mission.
+That office works closely with the Foreign Commercial Service Office in Santo Domingo and the Caribbean Basin Agricultural Trade Office in Miami as well as with the Commercial and Business Affairs Office in the Economic, Energy and Business Affairs Bureau in Washington on joint trade promotion activities.

 How Do I Export Products to Barbados and the Eastern Caribbean?

-How Do I Invest in Barbados and the Eastern Caribbean?
+How do I do business in Barbados and the Eastern Caribbean?